Skip to main content

 Figure \(\PageIndex{22}\) shows a summary of all of the different types of fatty acid-containing lipids

-Over a 1000 different lipids are found in eukaryotic cells.
-This complexity has led to the development of an even more comprehensive classification system for lipids.
-In this system, lipids are given a very detailed as well as all-encompassing definition: "hydrophobic or amphipathic small molecules that may originate entirely or in part by carbanion-based condensations of thioesters (fatty acyl, glycerolipids, glycerophospholipids, sphingolipids, saccharolipids, and polyketides) and/or by carbocation-based condensations of isoprene units (prenol lipids and sterol lipids)."
+The complexity of biological lipids can be overwhelming.
+They are derived from two building blocks, ketoacyl and isoprene groups, which are modified with other groups.
+The Lipid Metabolites and Pathways Strategy (LIPID MAPS) consortium has offered a very detailed and encompassing definition of lipids: "hydrophobic or amphipathic small molecules that may originate entirely or in part by carbanion-based condensations of thioesters (fatty acids, glycerolipids, glycerophospholipids, sphingolipids, saccharolipids, and polyketides) and/or by carbocation-based condensations of isoprene units (prenol lipids and sterol lipids)."
 Eight different categories of lipids are listed in the parentheses above.
-We will stick to the definition used throughout this chapter.

 Shapes of membrane lipids

 Glycerol is an achiral molecule since C2 has two identical substituents, -CH2OH.
-Glycerol in the body can be chemically converted to triglycerols and phospholipids (PL) which are chiral, and exist in one enantiomeric form.
+Biologically, glycerol can be chemically converted to chiral phospholipids (PL) of just one enantiomer.
 How can this be possible if the two CH2OH groups on C2 of glycerol are identical?
 It turns out that even though these groups are stereochemically equivalent, we can differentiate them as described in the figure below.
 Let's replace the -CH2OH in one of the end carbons with -CH2OD.
 With this simple change, glycerol is now chiral.
 Look at the top half of Figure \(\PageIndex{24}\).

 Glycerol is oriented with the OH on C2 (the middle carbon) pointing to the left.
 The OH of the top carbon in this orientation, C1, is replaced with OD, where D is deuterium to make the molecule chiral (four different groups attached to C2).
-By rotating the molecule such that the H on C2 points to the back, and assigning priorities to the other substituents on C2 (OH =1, DOCH2 =2, and CH2OH = 3), it can be seen that the resulting molecule is in the S configuration.
-We simply name the C1 carbon which we modified with deuterium as the proS carbon.
-Likewise, if we replaced the OH on C3 with OD, we will form the R enantiomer.
+By rotating the molecule such that the H on C2 points to the back and assigning priorities to the other substituents on C2 (OH =1, DOCH2 =2, and CH2OH = 3), it can be seen that the resulting molecule is in the S configuration.
+We simply name the C1 carbon, which we modified with deuterium, the proS carbon.
+Likewise, if we replaced the OH on C3 with OD, we would form the R enantiomer.
 Hence C3 is the proR carbon.
-This shows that in reality, we can differentiate between the two identical CH2OH substituents.
+This shows that we can actually differentiate between the two identical CH2OH substituents.
 We say that glycerol is not chiral, but prochiral.
 (Think of this as glycerol has the potential to become chiral by modifying one of two identical substituents.)

-In the bottom half of Figure \(\PageIndex{23}\), we can relate the configuration of glycerol above, (when OH on C2 is pointing to the left) to the absolute configuration of L-glyceraldehyde, a simple sugar (a polyhydroxyaldehyde or ketone), another 3C glycerol derivative.
-This molecule is chiral with the OH on C2 (the only chiral carbon) pointing to the left.
+In the bottom half of Figure \(\PageIndex{23}\), we can relate the configuration of glycerol above (when OH on C2 is pointing to the left) to the absolute configuration of L-glyceraldehyde, a simple sugar (a polyhydroxyaldehyde or ketone), another 3C glycerol derivative.
+This molecule is chiral, with the OH on C2 (the only chiral carbon) pointing to the left.
 It is easy to remember that any L sugar has the OH on the Last chiral carbon pointing to the Left.
 The enantiomer (mirror image isomer) of L-glyceraldehyde is D-glyceraldehyde, in which the OH on C2 points to the right.
-Biochemists use L and D for lipid, sugar, and amino acid stereochemistry, instead of the R, S nomenclature you used in organic chemistry.
+Biochemists use L and D for lipid, sugar, and amino acid stereochemistry instead of the R and S nomenclature used in organic chemistry.
 The stereochemical designation of all the sugars, amino acids, and glycerolipids can be determined from the absolute configuration of L- and D-glyceraldehyde.

 We can’t give the same molecule two different names.
-Hence biochemists have developed the stereospecific numbering system (sn), which assigns the 1-position of a prochiral molecule to the group occupying the proS position.
-The proS C1 is hence at the sn-1 position.
+Hence, biochemists have developed the stereospecific numbering system (sn), which assigns the 1-position of a prochiral molecule to the group occupying the proS position.
+The proS C1 is, hence, at the sn-1 position.
 With that designation, C2 is at the sn-2 position, and C3 is at the sn-3 position.
-Using this nomenclature, we can see that the chiral molecule described above, glycerol-phosphate, can be unambiguously named as sn-glycerol-3-phosphate.
+Using this nomenclature, we can see that the chiral molecule described above, glycerol-phosphate, can be unambiguously named sn-glycerol-3-phosphate.
 The hydroxyl substituent on the proR carbon was phosphorylated.

 The enzymatic phosphorylation of the proR CH2OH of glycerol to form sn-glycerol-3-phosphate is illustrated in Figure \(\PageIndex{27}\).
-As we were able to differentiate the 2 identical CH2OH substituents as containing either the proS or proR carbons, so can the enzyme.
+As we could differentiate the two identical CH2OH substituents as containing either the proS or proR carbons, so can the enzyme.
 The enzyme can differentiate identical substituents on a prochiral molecule if the prochiral molecule interacts with the enzyme at three points.
 Another example of a prochiral reactants/enzyme system involves the oxidation of the prochiral molecule ethanol by the enzyme alcohol dehydrogenase, in which only the proR H of the 2 H’s on C2 is removed.
 (We will discuss this later.)

 Isoprenoid-containing lipids